rahgadda/job-preparation/01-ML/DuckDB.md

   grant create schema on database analytics to role transformer;

   -- Grant wharehouse role
-  grant operator on wharehouse transforming to role transformer;
+  grant operator on warehouse transforming to role transformer;
-  grant usage on wharehouse transforming to role transformer;
+  grant usage on warehouse transforming to role transformer;

   -- Add role to user
   grant role transformer to user RAHGADDA;